nuxt/nuxt.com/content/index.md

 ::home-section
 #title
-Descover a new [Developer Experience]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .to-teal-400}
+Discover a new [Developer Experience]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .to-teal-400}
 #description
 Developers deserve solutions as well designed as non-technical people.
 Our focus is to empower Vue developers to ship great softwares with confidence.
 #extra